 On July 1, 2008, the United States District Court for the District of Delaware issued a judgment as a matter of law that we did not breach its October 1, 2005 Settlement and License Agreement with Linear.
-We plan to seek recovery of substantial attorney fees and costs from Linear, pursuant to a prevailing party attorneys fees provision in the Settlement and License Agreement.
+We plan to seek recovery of our attorney fees and costs from Linear, pursuant to a prevailing party attorneys fees provision in the Settlement and License Agreement.
 However, there can be no assurance that we can be successful in obtaining such recovery.

 The court also found as a matter of law that we did not willfully infringe the patent claims of U.S. Patent Numbers 5,481,178 and 6,580,258 asserted by Linear against MPS' accused MP1543 product, which has been discontinued.
 However, the jury returned a verdict that an evaluation board containing the previously discontinued MP1543 product had directly infringed the asserted patent claims and that Linear's patents mentioned above are valid.
 The parties had stipulated to a total of ten dollars in nominal patent infringement damages in the event that Linear prevailed in that dispute.
+The court has not issued a final judgment concerning the patent infringement and validity claims.